Return to That Godforsaken Country

-There are two Edges which can only be taken once per Rank that specifically apply to Arcane Backgrounds and only to Arcane Backgrounds (though not to ALL Arcane Backgrounds):
+There are two Edges which can only be taken once per Rank that specifically apply to Arcane Backgrounds and only to Arcane Backgrounds:

-New Power (Hucksters, Weird Scientists, Martial Artists, Shamans): Once per Rank a character can learn a new power, as long as the power is not above the character’s rank.
+New Power: Once per Rank a character can learn a new power, as long as the power is not above the character’s rank.
 A Trapping must be selected.

-Power Points (Hucksters, Weird Scientists, Martial Artists, Shamans): Once per Rank a character can add 5 power points to his/her pool.
+Power Points: Once per Rank a character can add 5 power points to his/her pool.
 It should be noted that while the New Power Edge can be taken multiple times by Legendary characters, this one cannot, and therefore forms a hard limit on the amount of power points a character may have.
-Note that Blessed do not use power points (see rules for Blessed) and Weird Scientists have a separate pool for each power, since each power represents a separate device; as a consequence this Edge is at once less important and more powerful for Weird Scientists.
+Note that Weird Scientists have a separate pool for each power, since each power represents a separate device; as a consequence this Edge is at once less important and more powerful for Weird Scientists.